mourner/projects/README.md

 # My Projects

-This is a list of open source projects I created, maintain or contribute to.
+This is a list of open source projects I created, maintain or actively contribute to.

 ## Mapping